-Banlung boasts a comprehensive range of hotels and guesthouses, with both in-town and out-of-town options available.
+Banlung boasts a comprehensive range of hotels and guesthouses, whether you're looking to spend $2 or $169, with urban and jungle styles available, and much in between.

-Yaklom Hill Lodge promises a jungle experience and, for better or worse, delivers it.
-If you're a nature lover looking to be well away from the crowds, this is a solid option, but bare in mind the facilities are basic and in wet season there is a bit of a perennial dampness to the place.
-Watch your footing too on the slippery pavers.
-On the upside, the staff are incredibly kind and we appreciate...
-Read our full review of Yaklom Hill Lodge.
+Yaklom Resort promises a jungle experience and, for better or worse, delivers it.
+If you're a nature lover looking to be well away from the crowds, this is a solid option, but bear in mind the facilities are basic and in wet season there is a bit of a perennial dampness to the place.
+Watch your footing too on the slippery paths.
+Unfortunately, when we visited in April 2016, we couldn’t find...
+Read our full review of Yaklom Resort.